d4np3/module-1/README.md

 This is Module 1 covering Introduction to Finance and Programming

-# Module 1 Challenge - Fintech Case Study
+# Challenge - Fintech Case Study

 ## Contents